mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `provider_auto_scaling_compute_max_instance_size` - (Optional) Maximum instance size to which your cluster can automatically scale (e.g., M40).
 Required if `autoScaling.compute.enabled` is `true`.

 * `replication_specs` - Configuration for cluster regions.
 See [Replication Spec](#replication-spec) below for more details.
+* `paused` (Optional) - Flag that indicates whether the cluster is paused or not. **NOTE** If `paused` is set `true`, it will only last 30 days, after 30 days, it will unpause automatically, to avoid further changes related to `paused` parameter please ignore the parameter with the lifecycle or re-apply to pause again.

 ### Multi-Region Cluster